midsbie/devout/README.md

 # Devout

-Devout is a **WIP** NodeJS build tool specifically designed for library developers.
-It aims to eliminate repetitive tasks and enhance developer productivity by automating project setup and common build procedures.
-Whether you're initializing a new project, building your library, or cleaning up, Devout offers a simple, consistent command-line interface to efficiently manage your tasks.
+Devout is a **WIP** NodeJS build tool created with devotion for library developers who are passionate about their craft.
+It aims to elevate your development experience by automating project setup and common build procedures, allowing you to focus on creating outstanding code rather than managing repetitive tasks.

 ## Features